 Planning permission – the good, the bad and the ugly.
 Part Two.

 In part one of our series on planning permission, we explored what happens when planning is successfully navigated.
 But what happens when things go wrong?
-Shaun Soanes explores the consequences of planning breaches and why its better to get it right the first time around.
+Shaun Soanes explores the consequences of planning breaches and why it’s better to get it right the first time around.

 Not every listed building gets the treatment it deserves.